dsuolang/507_final_project/README.md

 Section 5: Tree graph
 Section 6: Interaction and visual presentation

+Zillow function will scrap new data everytime we run the code, data cleaning and reformatting function aimed to be comperhensive but there might be small chance that it scrapped data that current function cannot process.
+If that happens, please run section 5 and 6, they will read the stored data.
+If everthing goes well, then stored data will be overwritten by newly scrapped data.

 Interactive console offers the following options, users will be able type in a number between 1-8 to start, and then interact according to the prompt and instrcution.

 1. See all home for sale listing in your city